secha-project/secha-ingestion/README.md

 ## Design decisions (the load-bearing ones)
-- **Deterministic, no transformation in ingestion.** Scaling, timestamp normalisation, and field selection are deliberately the transform engine's job (the legacy CSV pipeline baked them in; we don't).
+- **Deterministic, no transformation in ingestion.** Scaling, timestamp normalisation, and field selection are deliberately the transform engine's job.
 - **Raw, immutable landing storing bytes verbatim.** Higher fidelity than the legacy CSV, with full auditability and replayability.
 - **Vendor-blind core + per-vendor connectors, abstraction deferred.** The `SourceConnector` interface